The global skills and competency framework for the digital world

 (new)

-Leads customer research activities, ensuring a comprehensive understanding of customer needs and expectations.
+Uses customer research findings to gain a comprehensive understanding of customer needs and expectations.

-Develops and implements strategies to improve customer experience.
+Develops and implements designs to improve customer experience.
+Recommends and applies appropriate technologies and segmentation insights to enhance customer experiences.

 Monitors metrics and feedback to assess effectiveness and drive continuous improvement.